mochtod/ssb-build-server-web/cline_docs/activeContext.md

 ## Current Focus

-The current focus is on testing and validating the end-to-end workflow with the containerized Atlantis setup.
-We have successfully implemented the Terraform module generation functionality and updated the Atlantis integration to work with a containerized setup.
+The current focus is on testing and validating the end-to-end workflow with the combined repository structure.
+We have successfully combined the SSB Build Server Web application and the VM workspace into a single repository with a containerized Atlantis setup.

 ## Recent Changes